vplauzon/vplauzon.github.io/_posts/2020/1/2020-03-18-synchronizing-two-streams-with-kusto.md

 | join kind=inner temperatures on assetId
 ```

 We want to find the timestamp in temperatures that is the closest to the one in colours ; we want one early or at the same time.
 This is how we're going to eliminate the cross-product rows.
-Let's start by having the colour timestamp be greater or equal to emperature's timestamp:
+Let's start by having the colour timestamp be greater or equal to temperature's timestamp:
 ```sql
 colours
 | join kind=inner temperatures on assetId